-- 1 Provision of marinas, pontoons, jetties, piers, wharves and boat moorings that cater for vessels. - 2 Development that: - (a) maintains public access to the waterfront - (b) meets the needs of users - (c) does not compromise public safety - (d) preserves structural integrity of the marine infrastructure - (e) minimises impacts on the natural environment.
+- 1 The provision, in appropriate locations, of marinas, pontoons, jetties, piers, wharves and boatmoorings that cater for vessels and: - (a) maintain public access to the waterfront - (b) do not compromise public safety - (c) preserve the structural integrity of the marine infrastructure - (d) minimise adverse impacts on the natural environment.

-- 1 Marina development may include: - (a) wet and dry berthing of boats - (b) launching and retrieval of recreational boats and associated trailer and car parking areas - (c) access ramps, landings, storage and other structures associated with a marina. - 2 Development should comply with the current Environment Protection (Water Quality) Policy. - 3 The design of marinas, berths, channels, fairways, gangways and floating structures should comply with: - (a) Australian Standard AS 3962: Guidelines for Design of Marinas - (b) Australian Standard AS 4997: Guidelines for the Design of Maritime Structures. - 4 Development should not obstruct or impair: - (a) navigation and access channels - (b) maintenance activities of marine infrastructure including revetment walls - (c) the operation of wharves. - 5 Safe public access should be provided or maintained to: - (a) the waterfront - (b) known diving areas - (c) jetties, wharves and associated activities. - 6 Marinas should be designed to: - (a) facilitate water circulation and exchange - (b) maximise the penetration of sunlight into the water.
+- 1 Marina development should include one or more of the following: - (a) wet and dry berthing of boats - (b) launching and retrieval of recreational boats and associated trailer and car parking areas - (c) access ramps, landings, storage and other structures associated with a marina - (d) clubrooms for maritime organisations. - 2 The design of marinas, berths, channels, fairways, gangways and floating structures should comply with: - (a) Australian Standard AS 3962: Guidelines for Design of Marinas - (b) Australian Standard AS 4997: Guidelines for the Design of Maritime Structures. - 3 Development should not obstruct or impair: - (a) navigation and access channels - (b) maintenance activities of marine infrastructure including revetment walls - (c) the operation of wharves. - 4 Safe public access should be provided or maintained to: - (a) the waterfront - (b) known diving areas - (c) jetties, wharves and associated activities. - 5 Marinas should be designed to: - (a) facilitate water circulation and exchange - (b) maximise the penetration of sunlight into the water.